Washi1337/ctf-writeups/writeups/flare-on/2025/5/index.md

 The second important fact here is that `transitions` variable is only updated when one of the outgoing edges is actually taken.
 Recall from earlier that we needed both `position` and `transitions` to be equal to 10.
 This implies we should never hit the `else` block of this long if chain.
+Finally, after writing all the new values of `position`, `state` and `transitions` the program restarts itself, effectively executing the next state

-This also means that, to get to our good boy message, we need to type in a password of 16 characters that result in exactly 16 valid transitions to be made in the state machine.
+This means that, to get to our good boy message, we need to type in a password of 16 characters that result in exactly 16 valid transitions to be made in the state machine.

 ## Exploring the State Space

 This challenge now has turned into a classic search problem that you can find in any CompSci algorithms course.
-We need to parse the entire state machine implied by all edges, and use a search algorithm like Breath-First-Search to find all paths that are exactly 16 characters long.
+We need to parse the entire state machine, extract all the edges implied by the code in each state handler function, and use a search algorithm like Breath-First-Search to find all paths that are exactly 16 characters long.
 We can all do this in a Ghidra script.

 First, we need to extract the entry points of all state handler functions in the binary.